Monk | Group | Push | Speed | Support | Console | HC

 At higher Paragon, you can replace Near Death Experience with Unity for 5% additive damage.

 Gameplay The gameplay is pretty standard speed zMonk as described above.
-It can be tricky for DPS to stay inside one Inner Sanctuary, so if you have In-Geom proc active, spam them all over the place!
+It can be tricky for DH to stay inside one Inner Sanctuary, so if you have In-Geom proc active, spam them all over the place!

 Try not being too trigger-happy with your Cyclone Strike; it's best to use it once and then let the zBarb use Ground Stomp to pixel the mobs tighter.

 Setups If you are struggling to survive your best option is switching Stormshield to Crystal Fist.
+If that's still not enough, you can replace Gungdo Gear and Exploding Palm with Stone Gauntlets and Serenity Tranquility.

 At higher Paragon, you can replace Near Death Experience with Unity for 5% additive damage.